 With winter in full effect, it’s time to turn up the heaters, pile on the blankets, and enjoy a nice mug of hot tea to stay warm.
 But while you might stay cozy, your septic tank might be having a harder time staying warm this winter.
-Azle never gets too cold, but it can drop into freezing temperatures throughout the winter season.
+While Weatherford and the Fort Worth area never get too cold, but it can drop into freezing temperatures throughout the winter season.
 This could mean that your septic tank system freezes up.
 So, what should you do if your septic tank freezes?
-First, take a deep breath, and read through this guide from B&B Pumping in Azle.
+First, take a deep breath, and read through this guide from B&B Pumping.

 It’s surprisingly common for septic tanks to freeze during winter.
 That’s because there are four components that are vulnerable to colder temperatures.
 Those include the pipe that runs from your house to the tank, the pipe from the tank to the drain field, the drain field, and the septic tank itself.
 When exposed to persistent freezing temperatures, the water and liquids within these parts freezes.
 A frozen septic tank can push waste back up into your pipes, causing backups, overflowing sinks and toilets, and a host of other health concerns.

 What Are the Signs of a Frozen Tank?